kaisadilla/judith/.info/design-philosophy.md

 - `goto`?
 No high-level programmer should ever need to use that.
 - Allowing `null` everyone?
 Nope!
 If you want `null` to be a valid value, then you explicitly state so in the local's type.
 - Casts and implicit conversions?
 I've never seen a worse design in modern languages.
 "Cast" can mean anything from transforming a child class into its parent type to transforming one class into another because someone decided that it makes sense.
 Well, we don't do that here.
 Judith features a syntax for upcasting (when you transform a child type into a parent type) and downcasting (when you try to transform a parent type into a child type).
 The rest is done explicitly via constructors, because that's what casting between two unrelated types is.
 As a bonus, I got rid of the ugly `((IPerson)employee).get_birthday()` C-like syntax every other language chose to keep and replaced it with a far more concise `employee:IPerson.get_birthday()`.
 No need to use two (!) set of parentheses when you aren't even grouping anything.
-- Testing exists (yes, really!).
-This isn't 1985, we write tests for the code we write.
-Judith aims to explicitly integrate features that facilitate testing into the language.

-# Judith's design philosophy.
-Read [.info/design-philosophy.jud](.info/design-philosophy.jud) for a very long and boring look into my views on programming languages and how these shape Judith's design.